Ensono/amido.github.io/docs/nx/azure-react/plugin-information.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Creates a ReactJS application and configures your ReactJS application to use various Azure services:
+Configures your ReactJS application to use various Azure services:

 - [App Insights](https://www.npmjs.com/package/applicationinsights)
 - ...more to come.